What are Cash Flow Drivers?

 Cash Flow Drivers determine the sustainability and future growth trajectory of a company, as they are byproducts of long-term net operating changes.
 Forecasting a company’s future cash flows is a critical part of any type of intrinsic valuation (DCF) model, where the firm valuation is a function of the fundamental drivers of growth, profitability and free cash flow conversion.

-Cash Flow Drivers in Business Performance
+What Drives Cash Flow in Business?

 When reviewing the financial performance of a company, whether it be for purposes of evaluating a potential investment or internal financial planning, it is critical to identify the underlying drivers of cash flow.